The. Dreaded. Cover. Letter.

 The sweet dessert!

-This is the paragraph to really show you’re going to care about this work day after day.
+This is the section of your cover letter to really show you’re going to care about this work day after day.
 It should answer the following questions:

 - Why do you want this job?